alexisbellido/salt-django-stack/README.rst

 Start Here
 ============

-SSH to your server as root and make sure to create a user with sudo permissions and the same uid on all servers involved, this is specially important for GlusterFS, one way to do it is with Ubuntu's adduser --uid, for example:
+SSH to your server as root and make sure to create a user with sudo permissions and the same uid on all servers involved, this is specially important if you will used GlusterFS, one way to do it is with Ubuntu's adduser --uid, for example:

   ``$ adduser --uid 1003 exampleuser``